Mississippi Highway 450: Route description

-MS 450 starts at MS 1 south of Scott, and travels east through farmland.
+MS 450 starts at a T intersection with MS 1 / Great River Road south of Scott, and travels east through farmland.
 The route soon crosses the Great River Railroad and intersects First Street, a road that leads to Scott.
 West of Davenport Road, MS 450 begins to shift southward.
-The road soon meets Stringtown Road at a T-intersection.
+The road soon meets Stringtown Road at a T intersection.
 MS 450 becomes concurrent with the road and travels south.
 About 1 mi later, the route turns east, and Stringtown Road continues south.
 At Dixon Road, the road shifts northward.
 It travels eastward again at Richard Road, and crosses a small creek east of Dummy Line Road.
-A few miles later, MS 450 enters the unincorporated town of Choctaw, where it intersects the old routing of US 61.
-It soon crosses a railroad, and travels to its eastern terminus at US 61 and US 278.
-The road continues as Boyles Street.
+A few miles later, MS 450 enters the unincorporated community of Choctaw, where it intersects the old routing of US 61.
+It soon crosses a railroad, and travels to its eastern terminus at US 61 / US 278 (Blues Highway).
+The road continues east as Boyles Street.

 History

 MS 450 first appeared on the maps in 1956, as a gravel road connecting from MS 1 to US 61.
 During the years 1958–1960, the western half of the route was rerouted northward.
 Soon, MS 450 ran through Stringtown and ended at Scott by 1962.
 More than half of the road was paved by then.
 Two years later, the route was fully paved and rerouted back south of Scott, with a new spur route connecting to Stringtown.
 By 1967, MS 450 connected from Stringtown to south of Scott instead, with the spur route being removed.
 The path near Stringtown became straightened out by 1974, going in a north–south direction.
 Also in the same year, US 61 was rerouted east of Choctaw, causing MS 450 to be extended east of the town.
 By 1999, US 278 became concurrent with US 61 through MS 450's eastern terminus.
 MS 450 has not changed significantly since 1999.